Decoherence dynamics in molecular qubits: Exponential, Gaussian and beyond: RESULTS AND DISCUSSIONS

 \section{RESULTS AND DISCUSSIONS}

 Gaussian and exponential temporal coherence decay have been identified as common models for decoherence.
-For example, exponential coherence decay is usually used for spin-1/2 chains in Markovian environments\cite{cai2013}, or in the long-time limit.\cite{knight1976,burgarth2017,unruh1989,paz1993,zurek2003,xu2019} By contrast, the Gaussian form dominates at the early stage of decoherence\cite{Gu_2019,Bing2018,Wen2022}, which can be seen as arising due to the quantum Zeno effect.\cite{von2018,misra1977,facchi2008} More recently, studies based on perturbation theory and semiclassical analyses\cite{yan2022} have proposed that the decay of coherence is a convolution of Gaussian and exponential decay.
-However, the exact domain of applicability where the Gaussian and exponential forms of decoherence dominate in molecular qubits remains unclear.
-In this section we seek to clarify how these temporal decay patterns arise as a function of the structure of the bath or, more precisely, its spectral density.
+For example, exponential coherence decay is usually used for spin-1/2 chains in Markovian baths\cite{cai2013}, or more generally, in the long-time limit\cite{knight1976,burgarth2017,unruh1989,paz1993,zurek2003,xu2019} with discussions in the contexts of Gaussian stochastic models\cite{tokmakotime}, spectroscopy\cite{Mukamel_book, skinner1986pure,hsu1984thermal}, the theory of liquids\cite{hansen2013theory}, and in quantum information science.\cite{palma1996,unruh1995} However, it is unclear if this long-time limit is of relevance in molecular-based qubits.
+Does the exponential regime emerge when there is still appreciable coherence in the molecular system?
+Moreover, the specific conditions that lead to strict exponential coherence decay have not been clarified.
+By contrast, the Gaussian form dominates at the early stage of decoherence\cite{Gu_2019,Bing2018,Wen2022}, which can be seen as arising due to the quantum Zeno effect.\cite{von2018,misra1977,facchi2008} This initial Gaussian decay is well-known, appearing in theories of early-time decoherence time scales\cite{Bing2017, Bing2018} and the theory of line-broadening functions in spectroscopy.\cite{tokmakotime, Mukamel_book, hsu1984thermal, kubo1969, kubo1962} However, it remains unclear the regime of validity of this Gaussian decay in molecular-based qubits and as a function of qubit-bath interaction strength, temperature, and bath's correlation time.

+More recently, studies based on perturbation theory and semiclassical analyses\cite{yan2022} have proposed that the decay of coherence is a convolution of Gaussian and exponential decay.
+However, for molecular-based qubits where a molecular transition is strongly coupled to a few selected vibrational modes and weakly coupled to a macroscopic number of solvent/lattice modes, the correct temporal pattern of the decoherence remains unclear.

+In this section, we seek to clarify how these Gaussian and exponential temporal decay patterns arise as a function of the structure of the bath or, more precisely, its spectral density and their relevance in electronic decoherence in molecules.